FelixNeutatz/GitHubRepositoryClassifier/README.md

 cd GitHubRepositoryClassifier/model
 /usr/bin/python2.7 setup.py install
 ```
+You might need to run this with sudo.

 ## Automatic classification
 You can automatically classify GitHub repositories given in a csv file.
 But you have to finish the setup before!